Recording 20% off-the-job training

 There‘s still a lot of confusion around how you manage and record off-the-job training.

-The new guidance published this week goes into more detail about what can and cannot be used as off-the-job training – but it moves the goalposts a bit when it comes to how the 20% is measured and recorded.
+The Government guidance published in 2017 goes into more detail about what can and cannot be used as off-the-job training – but it moves the goalposts a bit when it comes to how the 20% is measured and recorded.